About Franklin County

 To search for someone recently arrested in Franklin County, Maine, you can contact the Franklin County Jail, located at 121 County Way, Farmington, ME 04938.
 The jail provides an inmate lookup service where you can inquire about current detainees.
 You may also call the jail directly at (207) 778-3032 for more information on recent arrests and inmate status.

 Mugshots and booking photos in Franklin County, Maine, can be obtained from the Franklin County Sheriff's Office.
 They maintain records of arrests and may provide access to booking photos upon request.
-For online access, you can visit the Franklin County Sheriff's Office website or contact them directly at their office in Farmington, Maine.
+For online access, you can visit the local Sheriff's Office website or contact them directly at their office in Farmington, Maine.

 To obtain a criminal background check in Franklin County, Maine, you need to contact the Maine State Bureau of Identification.
 They handle statewide criminal history record checks.
 Locally, you can also inquire with the Franklin County Sheriff's Office for guidance on the process and any necessary forms.